-Whenever you choose to start weaning your baby from the breast, stay focused on your child's needs as well as your own.
+Whenever you start weaning your baby from the breast, focus on your child's needs as well as your own.
 Resist comparing your situation with that of other families, and consider rethinking any deadlines you might have set for weaning when you were pregnant or when your baby was a newborn.

 Are there certain times when it wouldn't be smart to start weaning?

 - You're concerned about allergens.
 If you or your child's father has food allergies, consider delaying weaning until after your child turns age 1.
 Research suggests that exposing a child to potential allergens while breast-feeding might decrease his or her risk of developing allergies.
 Talk to your child's doctor.

 - Your child isn't feeling well.
 If your child is ill or teething, postpone weaning until he or she feels better.
 You might also postpone weaning if you're not feeling well.
 You're both more likely to handle the transition well if you're in good health.

 - A major change has occurred.
 Avoid initiating weaning during a time of major change.
 If your family has recently moved or your child care situation has changed, for example, postpone weaning until a less stressful time.